Read Palestine

 Welcome to Read Palestine!

 This is a dedicated space for Palestinian literature.
-We are hoping to explore and immerse ourselves in more Palestinian-authored history, fiction, poetry, non-fiction, memoirs, fantasy, etc. and follow up readings with discussions, questions and reviews.
-Our intention with this book club is to not limit ourselves to just the suffering of Palestinians, but to also explore the strength, resilience, history, and extraordinary culture of Palestine.
+I am hoping to explore and immerse myself in more Palestinian-authored history, fiction, poetry, non-fiction, memoir, fantasy, etc. and follow up readings with discussions, questions and reviews.
+My intention with this book club is to not limit myself to just the suffering of Palestinians, as is far too commonplace due to the ongoing genocide in Palestine, but to also explore the strength, resilience, history, and extraordinary culture of Palestine and Palestinians.
+The intention behind this book club is not only to read books exclusively ON Palestine, but literature BY Palestinian (and other SWANA* folks and people of the global majority) authors.
+While I, Sarah, am creating this book club without expectations for a large group, I welcome anyone to join!
 This club does not meet virtually, but it’s something we can absolutely discuss, if folks are open to it.
-We will be reading a different book each month, chosen via a vote, and then folks are welcome to respond to the posted discussion questions, if they would like.
+The majority of us are located in occupied Lenapoehoking (Philadelphia) so an optional in-person book club + Zoom participants could be fun to discuss.
+I (we) will be reading a different book each month, chosen via vote, and then folks are welcome to respond to the posted discussion questions, if they would like.
 There is no pressure to participate, but participation is welcome.

 *SWANA (South West Asia and North Africa)